 Of course, routers are just the beginning.
-Starting next year, all Samsung SmartThings devices will hook into SmartThings Cloud – a powerful new service that uses a cloud-based hub to connect everything from your refrigerator and washer to your TV and smartphone all into a single unified platform.
+As of this year, all Samsung SmartThings devices hook into SmartThings Cloud – a powerful service that uses a cloud-based hub to connect everything from your refrigerator and washer to your TV and smartphone all into a single unified platform.

 So why SmartThings over something else?
 It offers a number of advantages, but the reason it’s reached such high levels of acclaim is because it offers complete control of your burgeoning smart home without a monthly fee, annual contract or any sort of third-party tampering.
 It’s a smart home built by you, for you.